 - Nadine is prone to anxiety and depression and is constantly viewing herself from the outside.
 She has internalised society’s criticism of her.
 Girls on the spectrum, or with any other invisible differences, get criticised a lot.

 - She hasn’t passed her driver’s licence.
-A number of autistic people have trouble with that, especially the first few times.
+A disproportionate number of autistic people have trouble with that.
 This means she’s behind her peers in terms of freedom and reliance on other people.

 So there you have it.
-Call it depression or Aspergers, those are Nadine’s psychological and moral weaknesses in a nutshell.
+Call it depression or autism or plain old end-of-childhood, those are Nadine’s psychological and moral shortcomings in a nutshell.

 Her problem is that her social circle isn’t wide enough to withstand relationship break ups.